Relintai/pandemonium_engine_docs/development/compiling/introduction_to_the_buildsystem.md

     scons profile=path/to/custom.py

+Note:
-.. note:: Build options set from the file can be overridden by the command line
+ Build options set from the file can be overridden by the command line
           options.

 It's also possible to override the options conditionally: